 The Complete Guide to Acids

-Acids might initially sound intimidating, especially if you have sensitive skin, but, when formulated correctly, work gently to target dark spots, hyperpigmentation, fine lines and more.
-Read on, to learn all about acids and find the right ones for your skin type and concerns.
-Here is our complete guide to acids!
+Acids may sound intimidating at first—especially if you have sensitive skin—but when formulated correctly, they can work gently to refine the look of skin tone, texture, and radiance.
+Read on to learn all about different types of acids and how to choose the ones best suited for your skin type and goals!

 THE SCIENCE BEHIND IT…